-A radiology information system (RIS) is a networked software suite for managing medical imagery and associated data.
-An RIS is especially useful for managing radiological records and associated data in a multiple locations and is often used in conjunction with a picture archiving and communication system (PACS) to manage work flow and billing.
+A radiology information system (RIS) is a networked software system for managing medical imagery and associated data.
+A RIS is especially useful for tracking radiology imaging orders and billing information, and is often used in conjunction with PACS and VNAs to manage image archives, record-keeping and billing.Content Continues Below

-An RIS has several basic functions:
+A RIS has several basic functions:

 A RIS can track a patient's entire workflow within the radiology department; radiology providers can add images and reports to EHRs, where they can be retrieved and viewed by authorized radiology staff.

 The RIS allows staff to make appointments for both inpatients and outpatients.

 Using a RIS system, providers can track a patient's entire radiology history from admission to discharge and coordinate the history with past, present and future appointments.